Relevance

 Examples:

-Explains an automation system that predicts hiring needs before job posts appear, giving agencies a competitive edge.
+Explains an automation system that predicts hiring needs before job posts appear, giving recruitment agencies a competitive edge.

 Post | Video